Bernt Ivar Eidsvig: Coat of arms

 Eidsvig coat of arms as a bishop is divided into four fields.
 1. and 4 field (upper heraldic right and lower left quadrant), Oslo Catholic bishop arms (Olavsøksene, which are two axes, gold on red background), while the other two have half the arms of Klosterneuburg (T-cross upside down, silver on red background) combined with the flowering rod of Aaron (gold on blue background).
-Klosterneuburg arms are divided according to the rule that only the abbot (Dean) can use all the arms, while the bishops who belonged to the monastery uses half combined with another emblem.
-The shield is crowned with a green "prelathatt" (bishop's hat), which is a "galero" in Italian, with six green tassels on each side of a bishop's cross (this cross is mentioned in the Codex Iuris Canonici 1917, canon 274, § 6, and should not be confused with the usual processional cross).
+Klosterneuburg arms are divided according to the rule that only the provost can use all the arms, while the bishops who belonged to the monastery use it half combined with another emblem.
+The shield is crowned with a green mitre, with six green tassels on each side of a bishop's cross.
 His motto is Labori non Honori, "work, not honor."
-It's the same motto as cardinal Piffl, Archbishop of Vienna, elected in 1913, it is the beginning of a motto in its entirety which reads "work, not honor, to my effort to be devoted."
-This is a reproduction (not a verbatim quote) of this sentiment expressed in St. Augustine's writings.
+Cardinal Piffl, Archbishop of Vienna, elected in 1913, used the same motto.
+Both prelates were canons of Klosterneuburg.
+It is a reproduction (not a verbatim quote) of a passage in St. Augustine's writings.

 Honours

-Eidsvig was in 2014 made a knight commander with star of the Order of the Holy Sepulchre.
+Eidsvig was in 2014 made a Knight Commander with Star of the Order of the Holy Sepulchre.
+He is the Grand Prior of the Norwegian Lieutenancy of the Order.